mwbowers/mwbowers.github.io/articles/sql-parser-explorer.md

 If you correct the misspelling, changing `WERE` to `WHERE`, the highlighting correct itself, pressing the "Parse" push button makes the `Parse Tree` to load and the Parser Output window is cleared.

-Use this tool to either remediate the SQL statements in your RPG LE source members, or to communicate to the ASNA Tech Support group that the Grammar used by Monarch Cocoon's SQL needs to be corrected.
+Use this tool to either remediate the SQL statements in your RPG LE source members, or to communicate to the ASNA Tech Support group that the Grammar used by Monarch Cocoon's SQL that needs to be corrected.